lavEche/lavEche/README.md

 - 👋 Hi, I’m @lavEche
 - 👀 I’m interested in Data science
-- 🌱 I’m currently a finalist at Moringa school
+- 🌱 I’m currently a looking for ajob